 See how evenly mixed together everything looks?

 I like to use a #50 scoop to portion out my meatballs - each are a little bitter than 1 tablespoon.
 That’s my favorite meatball size, but do whatever you like.
-These meatballs can be baked (I'd bake this size at 400F for 10-15 minutes, or until they reach an internal temperature of 165F), but today I felt like going old school so I shallow fried them in about 1/2-inch of olive oil.
+These meatballs can be baked (I'd bake this size at 400F for 10-15 minutes, or until they reach an internal temperature of 165F), but today I felt like going old school so I fried them in about 1/2-inch of olive oil.

 Turn as needed until they're cooked through and brown all over.